ahmadkhan100/pearai-documentation/docs/important-shortcuts.md

 These shortcuts can be pressed again to toggle previous state.

-All shortcuts can be seen within PearAI itself by going to the command palette `CMD/CTRL+SHIFT+P` → `Keyboard shortcuts`
+All shortcuts can be seen within CommitAI itself by going to the command palette `CMD/CTRL+SHIFT+P` → `Keyboard shortcuts`